 “In the year 1832 occurred the Black Hawk War, having its chief field of operations in Illinois but extending its baleful influence through the entire northern part of our state.
 Black Hawk organized a strong band of Sacs, Fox, and Winnebagoes and asserted his determination to drive white settlers from the frontier.

 “At first he was successful in battle, but at last was disastrously defeated and captured.
 Our county shared the general excitement.
 A blockhouse and palisade fort (walls made of upright logs) was built on the John Merritt farm to which settlers might repair in case of alarm; Theodore Peniston and a dozen more of the young men joined the volunteers who were scouring the countryside to prevent an invasion of Indians from Iowa.”

-Researched by David Stark, for publication in the Gallatin North Missourian
+— researched by David Stark of Gallatin, MO, for publication in the Gallatin North Missourian